 The catch?
 You're a package deal now, so the dating stakes are higher.
 Your child will certainly feel the ripple effect of your relationship's many stages and phases, and that remains true whether you and your new love interest split or you're in it for the long haul.
 In other words, you need to proceed with caution.
 Here are some tips to help you tackle the tough questions that come with single-parent dating.

 This is a common question, and it's one that many single parents wrestle with.
-While there is no right or wrong answer, you want to be certain that you've given your relationship a significant amount of time to grow and experience the natural fluctuations of ups and downs.
-Ultimately, no matter how long you've dated, the bottom line is that you must do what you feel is right for your children.
+While there's no right or wrong answer, you want to be certain that you've given your relationship a significant amount of time to grow and experience the natural fluctuations of ups and downs.
+Ultimately, no matter how long you've dated, the bottom line is that you have to do what you feel is right for your children.

 - The ages and emotional development of your children

 - The length of time you've been dating

 - The amount of time that has passed since the children perceived you as being "together" with their other parent

 - How well you know this person personally

 - What you know about them, if anything, from mutual friends